elixir-webrtc/ex_webrtc/guides/intro.md

 >   track21 --> PC1
 > ```
 >
-> This might be a bit counterintuitive, as is reality both of the tracks `track11` and `track12` still carry the same media stream.
+> This might be a bit counterintuitive, as in reality both of the tracks `track11` and `track12` still carry the same media stream.

-Similar process would happend for all of the joining/leaving peers.
+A similar process would happen for all of the joining/leaving peers.
+If you want to check an actual working example, check out the [Nexus](https://github.com/elixir-webrtc/apps)

-TODO mention Nexus as an example of this
+- our Elxir WebRTC-based videoconferencing demo app.

 #### 2. Codecs

-When connecting two peer, you also have to make sure that all of them actually use the same video and audio codec, as the codec negotiation happens completely separately between independent PeerConnections.
+When connecting two peers, you also have to make sure that all of them use the same video and audio codec, as the codec negotiation happens completely separately between independent PeerConnections.

-You can tell what codec is carried in an RTP packet by inspecting its payload type (`packet.payload_type`, a non-negative integer field) and match it with one of the codecs listed in this track's transceiver's `codecs` field (you have to find the `transceiver` by iterating over `PeerConnection.get_transceivers` as shown previously in this turorial)
+You can tell what codec is carried in an RTP packet by inspecting its payload type (`packet.payload_type`, a non-negative integer field) and match it with one of the codecs listed in this track's transceiver's `codecs` field (you have to find the `transceiver` by iterating over `PeerConnection.get_transceivers` as shown previously in this tutorial).

-In a real scenarion, you'd have to receive the RTP packet from the PeerConnection, inspect its payload type, find the codec associated with that payload type, find the payload type associated with that codec on the other PeerConnection and use it to overwrite the original payload type in the packet.
+In a real scenario, you'd have to receive the RTP packet from the PeerConnection, inspect its payload type, find the codec associated with that payload type, find the payload type associated with that codec on the other PeerConnection, and use it to overwrite the original payload type in the packet.

-Unfortunately, at the moment the `PeerConnection.send_rtp` API forces you to used the topmost negotaited codec, so you there's really not way to handle RTP streams with changing codecs.
+Unfortunately, at the moment the `PeerConnection.send_rtp` API forces you to use the topmost negotiated codec, so there's no way to handle RTP streams with changing codecs.
-The only real solution is to force `PeerConnection` to negotiate only one codec
+The only real solution is to force `PeerConnection` to negotiate only one codec.

 ```elixir
 codec = %ExWebRTC.RTPCodecParameters{